Magentashades/Notebooks/README.md

-# YESS_Notebooks
+# Notebooks

-**YESS_Notebooks** is a repository for Jupyter notebooks and scripts used in data extraction, cleaning, and manipulation for research projects affiliated with You Empowering Sustainable Systems (YESS) at the University of Maine.
+**Notebooks** is a repository for Jupyter notebooks and scripts used in data extraction, cleaning, and manipulation.

 ## About